JustinLingard/rlaqn/README.md

 ```r
 > aq_objectives <- get_laqn_aq_objectives()
 ```
-returns all the air quality objectives since the inception of the network, even when the start year (```dates```) is set to 1980.
-No data is retured for years where there is no data available.
+returns all the air quality objectives since the inception of the network, even when the start year (```dates```) is set to 1980 (before the network came into existence).
+No data is retured for years where there is no data available and the function will just return an error message before moving onto the next year.

 ```r
 > head(aq_objectives)